By Coach Erik Schjolberg – Mar 4, 2024

 Final Thoughts – Add Putting Practice to Your Routine

 At this point, you should have some great ideas about how to go about practicing your putting stroke this afternoon.
-The best putting drills are fun, easy to set up, and keep you engaged while working on your game.
+The best-putting practice drills are fun, easy to set up, and keep you engaged while working on your game.